Can Dogs Eat Cooked Mushrooms? Facts, Benefits, And 3 Recipes

 6. Cool and serve.

-Keto Turkey-Stuffed Mushrooms For Dogs
+3. Keto Turkey-Stuffed Mushrooms For Dogs

 This recipe was adapted from a Real Mushrooms stuffed mushroom recipe for humans by Renee Michael for her dog, Roscoe.
+You can easily make this dish in under an hour with ten minutes of prep time and 35 minutes of cooking time.

-Thanks to Real Mushrooms customer, Renee Michael, for sharing the stuffed mushroom recipe she adapted for her dog, Roscoe!
+Thanks to Real Mushrooms customer Renee Michael for sharing the stuffed mushroom recipe she adapted for her dog, Roscoe!

 1. Preheat the oven to 350° Fahrenheit.